Start Blogging 101 is reader-supported. If you purchase through a link on my site, I may earn a commission. Learn more

 When you look at SG Optimizer vs WP Rocket features, SG Optimizer does about 95% of what WP Rocket does.
 Considering WP Rocket costs $49 for a single website license and the SG Optimizer plugin comes free with a SiteGround hosting plan, the SG Optimizer plugin provides the best value by far.

-For my tests, I used this website (Start Blogging 101) which is on the GrowBig plan from SiteGround using the new Kadence Theme which easily won the best free WordPress theme award when compared against Astra and other popular themes.
+For my tests, I used a website on the GrowBig plan from SiteGround using the new Kadence Theme which easily won the best free WordPress theme award when compared against Astra and other popular themes.

 Using the SG Optimizer plugin on an extensive blog post with 6000 words and 50 images, I received Google Page Speed scores of 97 on mobile and 98 on desktop.
 For GTMetrix, I received a 97% (A) Performance and 95% (A) Structure score with a Largest Contentful Paint of 1.0 seconds, a Total Blocking Time of 45 ms, a Cumulative Layout Shift of 0.00, and a Fully Loaded Time of 1.4 seconds.
 These are amazing numbers for not doing any additional optimizations.